“User research is a team sport”, but what does it mean in practice?

 Everyone understands the role of a researcher on a project, or at least they think they do.
 But there is more to carrying out interviews and telling others what they’ve learned.
 And it takes a whole research team to make sure it’s robust and valuable.

-Kat Anderson, User Research for our accessing adult social care private beta explains:
+Kat Anderson, user researcher for our accessing adult social care private beta explains: